SUSE/machinery/man/machinery-serve.1.md

     $ `machinery` serve

-  * Make the sserver available to other machines on the network on port 3000:
+  * Make the server available to other machines on the network on port 3000:

     $ `machinery` serve --public --port 3000